Cheap bus tickets from Raleigh to Augusta

 What bus companies travel from Raleigh to Augusta?

-• Book Southeastern Stages from Raleigh to Augusta from $93.
-Typically there is one Southeastern Stages schedule per day from Raleigh to Augusta and you can expect on average to pay for a Southeastern Stages ticket to Augusta.
+Book Southeastern Stages from Raleigh to Augusta from $85.
+There are 2 trips per day offered by Southeastern Stages from Raleigh to Augusta and you can expect on average to pay for a Southeastern Stages ticket to Augusta.
 In Raleigh, Southeastern Stages departs to Augusta from Raleigh .
 In Augusta, Southeastern Stages arrives at 1546 Broad St .

-The bus takes an average of 7 hours to cover the 249 miles from Raleigh to Augusta.
-However, the fastest bus only takes 7 hours.
+The bus takes an average of 7 hours and 16 minutes to cover the 249 miles from Raleigh to Augusta.
+However, the fastest bus only takes 6 hours and 40 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Sunday tends to be the busiest day for buses, as many passengers take the bus to Augusta at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+Travelers prefer riding the bus on Saturday to enjoy the weekend in Augusta.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 City Information